macbuse/random-matrices-/README.md

 I had to set [this exam](./CC2_MAT305.pdf) twice because of absences so I decided to **automate** things for the future.

+I will probably add a similar function for matrices that are easy to diagonalise.

 ---

 ## what you get?